WohlSoft/Moondust-Devkit-Help/Intro/QuickStart/WhatsAnEditor.md

 world maps, episodes and even whole games!

-Editor have a lots of tools which will help you to create your levels and worlds convetient, fast, progressive and qualitative!
+Editor have a lots of tools which will help you to create your levels and worlds convenient, fast, progressive and qualitative!

 Moondust Editor - is a part of developing Moondust game engine project which based on SMBX64 standard - a tech stuff of SMBX Engine.
-Moondust going to be successof of old SMBX Engine to give more freedom of customization and giving able use it more useful for creation of any platform games!
+Moondust going to be successor of old SMBX Engine to give more freedom of customization and giving able use it more useful for creation of any platform games!